Melon Market Cap Tops $57.42 Million (MLN)

 According to CryptoCompare, “Enzyme empowers users to build and scale investment strategies of their choice – from discretionary and robot to ETFs and market-making.
 Its second-generation smart contract-enforced platform is thoroughly tested and audited before any mainnet deployments are made.
 Enzyme Finance was formerly known as Melon Protocol.
 The token has a new icon and name, but the MLN ticker and contract address stay the same.
 MLN is used to pay for various functions throughout the fund creation process and investment lifecycle. “

-It is usually not possible to purchase alternative cryptocurrencies such as Melon directly using US dollars.
-Investors seeking to acquire Melon should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Melon directly using U.S. dollars.
+Investors seeking to acquire Melon should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Melon using one of the aforementioned exchanges.

 Receive News & Updates for Melon Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Melon and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.